Positroids, knots, and $q,t$-Catalan numbers: Main results

-For $f\in\Bknc$, the quotient $\Pit_f:= \Pio_f/\Tn$ is again a smooth, affine, cluster variety that we call a {\it positroid configuration space} (see also \cite{AHLS}), and \cref{thm:LS} applies to it.
-The associated mixed Hodge polynomials are related as follows:
+and let $\Bknc:=\{f\in\Bkn\mid \ncyc(\fmod)=1\}$.
+The following observation is proved in \cref{sec:torus-acti-rich}. \begin{proposition} The action of $\Tn$ on $\Pio_f$ is free if and only if the permutation $\fmod$ is a single cycle. \end{proposition} For $f\in\Bknc$, the quotient $\Pit_f:= \Pio_f/\Tn$ is again a smooth affine variety that we call a {\it positroid configuration space}; see also \cite{AHLS}.
+It is a cluster variety (with no frozen variables, since the $\Tn$-action on the frozen variables of $\Pio_f$ is free), and thus \cref{thm:LS} applies to it. \begin{proposition} For $f\in\Bknc$, the mixed Hodge polynomials of $\Pio_f$ and $\Pit_f$ are related by: